amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

 A PK decides how to bundle operators in a collection of operators.
-For example, an advection-diffusion problem may benefit from using an operator that combines two operators representing diffusion and advection process.
+For example, an advection-diffusion problem may benefit from using a single operator that combines two operators representing diffusion and advection process.
 Collection of operators must be used for implicit solvers and for building preconditioners.
 In such a case, the collections acts as a single operator.